eth-protocol-fellows/cohort-four/notes/kaydenML.md

 - Look into more ethereum resources to increase my knowledge of ethereum over all.

-**Graph Ideas**
-- the average data radius of nodes on the network
-- estimated total storage within a given network
-- A map graph that has dots on it that displays where in the world the clients are located
-- display recently seen nodes
-- graph log2(node_id()) will be a range of 1 to 256
 ## Links And Resources

 **Glados Github:**